choulab/lab-website/content/join/blank.md

  css_class = ""
 +++

 We are always interested in highly motivated and creative people with a strong background in molecular biology, genetics, biochemistry, or computational biology.
 We strive to create a generous, collaborative, and supportive environment for research.
 We prefer sharing, communication, and collaboration over secrecy and competition.
-We are doing research for the fun of it.
+We are doing research for the fun of it.<br>

 ## Postdocs

 If you are interested in our research and you have a recent PhD degree in chemistry, biochemistry, molecular or cell biology, proteomics/genomics, engineering, or computer science, please send Leo an email and discuss your research interests (also include your CV and contact details of three references).
 We are always interested in motivated candidates.
-If you send a generic copy-paste email, we will happily ignore your email :-)
+If you send a generic copy-paste email, we will happily ignore your email :-)<br>

 ## Graduate students

 If you are interested in joining the lab, please send Leo an email or come by his office (Rosebrugh Building Room 411).
-Also, have a look at the University of Toronto IBBME graduate programme for information about the application process.
+Also, have a look at the University of Toronto IBBME graduate programme for information about the application process.<br>

 ## Undergraduate students

 We have openings for undergraduate students interested in USRA and BIOMOD projects.
 If you are interested, please send Leo an email with a short explanation of your interests.
 Please attach your transcript and CV in the email.
-If you send a generic copy-paste email, we will probably ignore your email :-)
+If you send a generic copy-paste email, we will probably ignore your email :-)<br>